Kathmandu Quick Facts

 Pitzer College’s Program in Nepal, founded in 1974, provides a unique opportunity for an in-depth and significant cross-cultural learning experience and is particularly recommended for students in anthropology and Asian Studies.
 Regular features of the program include the intensive Nepali language study, a homestay program placing students in close contact with Nepalese daily life, and a trek and village homestay in the Himalayas.

 A major part of the program consists of conversational Nepali instruction (200 hours) taught with minimal English translation (2.0 Pomona course credits).
 The grade in the language course is based on a student’s ability to communicate orally and in writing.
-All students also take Nepalese Area Studies, a class which covers a variety of topics, including family structures, the caste system, environmental studies, development studies, health, and religion.
+All students also take Nepal Studies, a class which covers a variety of topics, including family structures, the caste system, environmental studies, development studies, health, and religion.
 The course consists of seminars, lectures, field trips, walking treks, and family stays.
 Students also keep a journal and complete a field book consisting of weekly writing assignments (1.0 Pomona course credit).

 Number of Students